 News & Resources

-Both of our litigators, Mike Reeves and Ben Byrd, have been recognized as Georgia Super Lawyers for 2017.
+Both of our litigators, Mike Reeves and Ben Byrd, have again been recognized as Georgia Super Lawyers for 2019.
 Their primary area of practice is Business Litigation.
 Mike has received this recognition many times.
-This year marks the first time Ben Byrd has been included in the list of Super Lawyers.
+This year marks the third time Ben Byrd has been included in the list of Super Lawyers.
 He was included among […]